 - Powerful servers; - Computers; - Smartphones; - Fitness bracelets; - GPS trackers; - Smartwatches; - Smart TVs, refrigerators, microwaves, and other home gadgets; - Smart cards for indoor access.

 Nowadays, on forums and in countless articles you can find loud statements that “Java is dying” and “Java is a thing of the past”.
 All this is presented as “we should switch to another programming language” or “Java programmers are no longer in demand”.
 But all this is fundamentally wrong if you listen to the facts and statistics.
-Let’s take a closer look at these myths.
+Let’s take a closer look at these myths about Java.

 Myth #1: “Java is dying”

-A huge number of programs have been written since the beginning of the use of this language, which is still alive and in need of support, such specialists will be in demand for a long time to come.
+A huge number of programs have been written since the beginning of the use of Java language, which is still alive and in need of support, such specialists will be in demand for a long time to come.
 Java is used in world-famous companies like Google, Netflix, Facebook, Amazon, Oracle and IBM.

 If we look at the statistics, based on JetBrains’ research, Java is the most popular programming language of 2020.
 But since it’s still an old language, it has disadvantages.
 Let’s take a look at them.